soarlab/FPTuner/README.md

-# Running Hello-world Examples
+# Using FPTuner
-## Hello-world example 0
+To test the installation, please try out the hello-world example through the following steps:

 1. Go to directory **src** under the root of FPTuner.